You are hereGrow Weed Basics: How to Grow Marijuana Tutorial

 Very humid air or too much moisture during the drying process is your enemy because it can cause mold.

-It's better to have too-low humidity than too-high humidity.
-Buds that are dried too fast may not taste as good, but moldy buds have to be thrown away, so I generally encourage new growers to err on the side of drying too fast.
+If you're worried about mold, it's better to have too-low humidity than too-high humidity.
+Buds that are dried too fast may not taste or smell as good, but moldy buds have to be thrown away, so I generally encourage new growers to err on the side of drying too fast.

 However, if you want to ensure a perfect dry/cure every time, follow this guide.

 You can use a humidifier or dehumidifier to adjust the humidity if you're serious about drying your buds right.
 With a 60% level of humidity in the air, it will take several (4-10) days for your buds to finish drying all the way.
 At lower humidities, your drying will go much faster, so you need to watch buds closely and pull them down before they get overdried.